bezurn004/Obsi-Forge-Apedia/Oracles/Factions/OCL_Faction-Motives.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Faction Motives Oracle"
+  - "Faction Motives Oracle"
+  - "Faction Projects Oracle"
+  - "Faction Quirks Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Faction"
+PageCategory: Faction
+PageOrder: 3

 ## Oracle
 Oracle: Faction
 OracleFocus: Motives
-OracleOrdder: 4
+OracleDescriptor: "A Faction's broad generalization of their Projects and Quirks gleans insight onto their collective motives."
 ---
  # [[_OCL_Index|Oracle]] - [[_OCL_Factions|Faction]]: Motives
+ A Faction's broad generalization their Projects and Quirks.

 ## Oracle: Faction Projects
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Pick or roll on this table to reveal the current focus of a faction.
+> Pick or roll on this table to reveal the current focus of a faction.
 Then, use the nature of the organization to help envision the meaning of the project.
 The result may introduce events that motivate your character to aid or resist the project, or can serve as background detail for your setting.
-If you would like to track the faction’s progress, set a clock for the project using the [[GP_Clocks_Campaign|Campaign Clocks]] guidelines.
+If you would like to track the faction’s progress, set a clock for the project using the [[GID_Clocks_Campaign|Campaign Clocks]] guidelines. ^guidance-OclFactionProjects

 | 1d100 | Result |
 |:---:|:--- |